apulbere/apulbere.github.io/_posts/2026-03-25-claude-resolve-pr-comments.md

 ---
 layout: post
-title: Automatic Pull Request comments resolution through AI
+title: Pull Request Review Resolution with Claude Code
 tags: [ai, code-review, copilot, claude-code]
 ---
 Are you tired of Copilot comments on your PR?
 Then let AI deal with it.
 In the following article, find a useful command for Claude Code.